Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot

-\item In the typical LRD, the BH*/LRD ratio remains modest (but non-zero) in the rest-UV ($\approx20\%$); then, there is an abrupt transition around, but not exactly at the Balmer break ($\approx3600-4000$\AA), redwards of which the BH* begins to dominate the light; by $\approx1\mu$m almost the entire SED is explained by the BH*.
+\begin{itemize} \item In the typical LRD, the BH*/LRD fraction remains modest (but non-zero) in the rest-UV ($\approx20\%$ at $2000-3000$\AA); then, there is an abrupt transition around, but not exactly at the Balmer break ($\approx3600-4000$\AA), redwards of which the BH* begins to dominate the light; by $\approx1\mu$m almost the entire SED is explained by the BH*.

 \item The BH*/LRD fraction with wavelength shows strong luminosity dependence -- the brightest (hottest) BH*s account for almost half the light in the UV and show the sharpest, almost vertical Balmer breaks.
 Fainter (colder) BH*s ramp up gradually with wavelength and do not display such sharp breaks.
 [Figure \ref{fig:bhstarfrac}, \S\ref{sec:bhstarfrac}]